Charlotte McDonnell: Personal life

-In March 2014, McDonnell announced on her blog that she had terminated her friendship with frequent collaborator Alex Day, stating that "I just don’t feel able to call Alex a friend of mine anymore", following allegations that Day had sexually manipulated and emotionally abused women, and cheated on past girlfriends.
+In March 2014, McDonnell announced on her blog that she had terminated her friendship with frequent collaborator Alex Day, stating that "I just don't feel able to call Alex a friend of mine anymore", following allegations that Day had sexually manipulated and emotionally abused women, and cheated on past girlfriends.

 In October 2022, McDonnell came out as transgender on Instagram, using the trans flag in her post and announcing she would start going by she/they pronouns.
 In January 2023, McDonnell came out as a trans woman on YouTube, and announced she began feminising hormone therapy in September 2022.
-She also stated in a Q&A that she considers herself bisexual.
-In June 2024, McDonnell revealed she was using the name Charlotte.
+She also stated in a Q&A that she is bisexual.
+In June 2024, McDonnell stated she was using the name Charlotte.